Instant Pot Ribs

 Let the pressure release naturally for 15 minutes and then quick release any remaining pressure, if you’re cooking baby back ribs.
 For spare ribs allow for a full natural release, until the Instant Pot pin drops down.

 For more information about releasing the pressure in your Instant Pot and much more, read my simple Instant Pot manual.
+Then try more of my best Instant Pot recipes!

 How to Cook Instant Pot Ribs from Frozen